ludvikpet/Group98_MLOps/reports/README.md

 Overall, we all contributed to most parts of the process by supporting each other with debugging and integrating the workflow.
 However, our main contributions to specific areas can be summarized as follows:

-s194119: Cloud Artifact, Vertex AI, GCP Bucket, FrontEnd
+s194119: Cloud Artifact, Vertex AI, GCP Bucket, FrontEnd, Train Model.

-s194613: Backend, FastAPI, CloudRun, DVC
+s194613: Backend, FastAPI, CloudRun, DVC, Build Model for fine tuning.

-s204216: Unittesting, Github Actions, Evidently AI (Monitoring)
+s204216: Unittesting, Github Actions, Evidently AI (Monitoring), Process Data.

-s204227: Github Setup, Huggingface, WandB, Diagram
+s204227: Github Setup, Huggingface, WandB, Structure Diagram